ibm-cloud-docs/secrets-manager/engine-custom-prepare.md

 ## Next steps
 {: #custom-credentials-prepare-next-steps}

-Once you have completed your prerequisites, you can move on to [creating a {{site.data.keyword.codeengineshort}} project and job](/docs/secrets-manager?topic=secrets-manager-engine-custom-ce-job)
+After you have completed your prerequisites, you can start [creating a {{site.data.keyword.codeengineshort}} project and job](/docs/secrets-manager?topic=secrets-manager-engine-custom-ce-job)